Your Road Map to Breaking Free From Chronic Pain

 small bouts of block practice through the day provides the quickest learning of neural skills and establishing new pathways that are used preferentially over old ones.

-5. Begin a pain reprocessing practice : https://www.painreprocessingtherapy.com/free-resources
+5. Begin a regular consistent pain reprocessing practice : https://www.painreprocessingtherapy.com/free-resources

 Not all sensations are pain.
-Give yourself some space, once your sympathetic reaction settles, to get curious and see if there are alternative labels for the sensations you are feeling.
+Give yourself some space, once your sympathetic reaction settles using the breathing techniques to get curious about the sensations.
+See if there are alternative labels for the sensations you are feeling.
+Try to use low threat words that are not asscoiated with injury (ie try to avoid burning, stretching, pulling, pressure etc).
+You can even just label it the generic term “sensation.”
 Some examples may be “I am sore because I am building strength,” “I am stretching and building flexibility” or “My muscles are engaging and stabilizing me better.”
+Above all, reassure the primitive survival part of your brain that you are safe and that the involved part of your body is safe.

 Previous